PeterCookDev/TalksIveEnjoyed/PsychologyLeadership.md

 ## Career Skills and IT Culture

 - [Jurgen Appelo - The 7 Duties of Great Software Professionals](https://vimeo.com/99516367)  [1:02:27]

 - [Kathy Sierra - Making Badass Developers](https://www.youtube.com/watch?v=FKTxC9pl-WM)  [23:03]

 - [James Mickens - It Was Never Going to Work, So Let’s Have Some Tea](https://vimeo.com/146524997)  [31:31]

 - [Kjell Ljøstad - How to build and be a part of a highly efficient team](https://vimeo.com/131748093)  [43:35]

 - [Hadi Hariri - Developers: The Prima Donnas of the 21st Century](https://vimeo.com/52670824)  [57:36]

 - [Allison McMillan - BDD: Baby Driven Development](https://www.youtube.com/watch?v=nZHTg3Hza1U)  [35:39]

 - [Ernie Miller - Humane Development](https://www.youtube.com/watch?v=-ZLYxLjwNWo)  [41:45]
+Takeaway: Explain why you are doing something and why it is important.
+And enforced deadline shows that the deadline is more important than building the right product.
+Don't do crunch mode.
+Hero programmers are morphine for the organisation, they stop it feeling the pain of its bad processes.
+Don't communicate out of hours or to people who are on holiday (or while you are on holiday).

 - [Dan North - Beyond Developer](https://vimeo.com/139910835)  [26:52]
 - [Laura Paterson and Patrick Kua - Technical Leadership](https://www.youtube.com/watch?v=k_nti-mk5IY) [36:25]
 - [Simon Brown - Visualise, Document & Explore your Software Architecture](https://www.youtube.com/watch?v=0o9_zjZeJuE) [38:17]